MigraLens vs Blue Light Glasses

-MigraLens are therapeutic green filter glasses that block all the light that triggers, worsens or prolongs Migraines, post-concussion syndrome, vestibular disorders, and other conditions relating to chronic headache or light sensitivity.
+MigraLens glasses have a distinctive green lens color for a good reason.
+Our lens filter blocks all the light that triggers, worsens or prolongs Migraines, post-concussion syndrome, vestibular disorders, and other conditions relating to chronic headache or light sensitivity.

-Blue light is broadly recognized as a common trigger for Migraine, however so is light on the red end of the spectrum.¹ ²
+Blue light - often from computer screens or fluorescent lighting - is broadly recognized as a common trigger for Migraine, however so is light on the red end of the visible light spectrum.¹ ²

-Many of the products marketed as "Blue Light Blocking Glasses", "Computer Glasses" or using the FL-41 filter still allow a significant percentage of blue light through, without blocking any of the red light.
+Many of the products marketed as "Blue Light Glasses", "Computer Glasses", or Migraine glasses with an FL-41 filter often still allow a significant percentage of blue light through to the eye, without blocking any of the red light.

-MigraLens glasses are the only retail-available solution that can block blue and red light at high enough percentages to provide maximum relief.
+MigraLens glasses are the only retail-available solution that block both blue and red light at high enough percentages to provide scientifically reliable results.

-Below you can see a light spectrum showing all the wavelengths of light that MigraLens block
+Below you can see a light spectrum showing all the wavelengths of light that MigraLens glasses block.
+Our lenses are tinted to precision, allowing green, yellow and orange light to pass through, while blocking UVA, UVB, blue and red light:

 MigraLens was examined as part of a peer reviewed paper published in the journal Headache Care.¹